Exeter

 Crealy Theme Park and Resort

 Children of all ages are in for a treat at Devon’s largest family theme park, with more than 60 rides and attractions to delight in.
 From roller coasters and log rides to ball parks, soak zones and a junior driving school, at Crealy Theme Park and Resort there’s plenty of fun for everyone.
+For even more kids activities in Exeter, Crealy now features the South West’s tallest drop tower, Pirates’ Plummet, offering 25 metre views before an exhilarating fall.
 Plus, there are more than 200 farm and zoo animals at the resort for kids to admire.
 This spot is the ultimate action-packed family day out in Devon, and it’s just seven miles from the city centre.
 There’s on-site accommodation too, so why not extend your trip to allow for even more adventure time?

 4. Go Ape Haldon